Janetta Johnson

-Janetta Louise Johnson (born 1964/1965) is an American transgender rights activist, human rights activist, prison abolitionist, and transgender woman.
-She is the Executive Director of the TGI Justice Project.
+Janetta Louise Johnson (born 1964/1965) is an American transgender rights activist, human rights activist, and prison abolitionist.
+She is the CEO of the TGI Justice Project.
 She co-founded the non-profit TAJA's Coalition in 2015.
 Along with Honey Mahogany and Aria Sa'id, Johnson is a co-founder of The Transgender District, established in 2017.
 Johnson's work is primarily concerned about the rights and safety of incarcerated and formerly-incarcerated transgender and gender-non-conforming people.
-She believes that the abolition of police and the prison industrial complex will help support the safety of transgender people, and she identifies as an abolitionist.
+She believes that the abolition of police and the prison–industrial complex will help support the safety of transgender people, and she identifies as an abolitionist.

 Early life

-From the time she was seventeen or eighteen years old, Janetta Johnson knew that she was a transgender woman and that she wanted to medically transition.
-Johnson came out as a transgender woman in the 1980s.
+From when she was seventeen or eighteen years old, Janetta Johnson knew that she was a transgender woman and that she wanted to medically transition.
+She came out as a transgender woman in the 1980s.

 In 1997, Johnson moved from her hometown, Tampa, Florida, to San Francisco in order to be mentored by Miss Major Griffin-Gracy, a transgender rights activist, prison abolitionist, and former director of the TGI Justice Project.
 Johnson describes Miss Major as her "adopted trans mother" because Miss Major extensively mentored and supported her.
 When she initially came to San Francisco, Johnson faced houselessness and stayed in a shelter, but she still closely worked under Miss Major's leadership.
 For the first three years after moving to San Francisco, Miss Major Griffin-Gracy taught Johnson about politics and community organizing, and Johnson described this experience as "life-changing."
 She said that living in San Francisco was the first time she saw transgender women "living their lives authentically," which was another reason she decided to move to San Francisco.

-During the financial crisis of 2007-2008, Johnson began selling drugs to survive, and she also engaged in sex work.
+During the Great Recession, Johnson began selling drugs to survive, and she also engaged in sex work.
 Due to drug charges, she was sentenced to six years in men's federal prison but ultimately was incarcerated for three-and-a-half years.
-During her time, she was denied gender-affirming health care and subjected to transphobia, misgendering, and sexual, physical, and verbal abuse.
+During her time, she was denied transgender health care and subjected to transphobia, misgendering, and sexual, physical, and verbal abuse.
 She became involved in a nine-month, early release program while incarcerated, which shortened her sentence, and she was released on May 21, 2012.

 While Johnson was incarcerated, she started fighting for the rights of incarcerated trans people and shifted her activism to mainly working around issues around the incarceration of trans people.
 After Johnson was released from prison in 2012, she continued and escalated her involvement in transgender rights activism for incarcerated transgender women and gender-non-conforming individuals.
 In 2015, Miss Major Griffin-Gracy retired from the TGI Justice Project and Janetta Johnson was hired as the new Executive Director.